zz9tf/grading-helper/README.md

     COOKIE=<cookie_value>
     ```

     PS: You can find this with google inspect.
 It should be at network and find some response sources with request url like 'https://mastery.cs.brandeis.edu/something/else'.
 Copy and paste your cookie from the request headers to your local .env file.
+Sometimes, cookie may get expired, you need to refresh it when you start to use it each time.

 ## Usage
 1. Modify a file called trackingList.txt in the project directory.
 Each line in the file represents a tracking webpage and its corresponding email list file.